How to Prepare for the USMLE Step 1: A Complete Study Guide

 When Do You Take USMLE Step 1?

-Medical students will typically take USMLE Step 1 at the end of their second year, once they’ve successfully completed their Basic Sciences semesters.
+Medical students will typically take USMLE Step 1 at the end of their second year, once they’ve successfully completed their Basic Science semesters.
 You should register for the test six months before your desired test date to ensure you get the date and location you want.

 How Long is the USMLE Step 1 Exam?